 Sugar Steak with Bourbon

 Ok, so like I explained before, you should pair your alcohol and food based on color.
 Whether it’s wine, beer, or liquor, this truth holds strong.
-A dark meat requires a darker booze.
+Dark meat requires darker booze.
 This recipe is a simple sugar rub on whatever steak you want that adds that perfect kick of the best drink of all…bourbon.

 2 10 ounce ribeyes